The lives we want to lead

 The LGA green paper for adult social care and wellbeing

-for politicians and care professionals
+for politicians, care professionals and the public

-help us spread the word
+Download the important documents and help us spread the word

 We’d like to thank our partners from across the sector for their thoughts, comments and input into the green paper.
 Here’s what they have to say…